hugo-fixit/cmpt-translate/README.en.md

   <a href="https://fixit.lruihao.cn/ecosystem/hugo-fixit/cmpt-translate/?lang=japanese">しろうと</a>
 </div>

-A component for website automatic translation base on [translate.js](https://github.com/xnx3/translate).

 ## Demo

 Whether the original site is multilingual or single-language, you can add automatic translation feature through this component.